mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 UDP Datagram size in test ipclient.elf program: 65000 - so that the entire UDP with UDP headers, will not fragment IP packet.

+Data position:
+in tun raw data, the offset of UDP datagram sent, is +52 octets

 1)
 In console 1
 ./go-tun